 Graduate students: I am not interested in being an advisor of new students in psychology.
 I am happy to be on students' committees.

 Post-docs and visiting students or faculty: I am not set up to supervise or sponsor any such visitors, even if they have their own funding.

 Research assistance: I am not looking for research assistance of any sort.

 My own empirical work uses the World Wide Web for questionnaire studies.
 For data analysis, I use R, which students who do this kind of work should learn.
 I am happy to supervise other kinds of work, including legal or philosophical projects related to my interests.

-For more information about my own current projects, the best place is my web page, specifically the recent links in the section labeled "Some drafts and talks."
+For more information about my own current projects, the best place is my web page.
 But here are some particularly relevant links:

 Baron, J. (2018).
 Social norms for citizenship.
 Social Research

 Baron, J. (2019).
 Actively open-minded thinking and politics Cognition.